dabeaz/curio/README.rst

 of a simple echo server so your mileage might vary.
 See the ``examples/benchmark`` directory for various testing programs.

-**Q: Is curio going to evolve into a framework?**
+**Q: Is Curio going to evolve into a framework?**

-A: No, because evolving into a framework would mean modifying curio to actually do something.
+A: No, because evolving into a framework would mean modifying Curio to actually do something.
 If it actually did something, then people would start using it to do things.
 And then all of those things would have to be documented, tested, and supported.
 People would start